-STRATEGIC OBJECTIVE HOW THE SRF RESPONDS Contribute to a more inclusive North Manchester economy The framework will attract investment to North Manchester and of the city.
-Jobs will be created during the construction of the facility spread the benefits of growth more evenly across Manchester.
-As the major source of employment in North Manchester, new here local employment, including entry level employment for resident.
-000 Transform health outcomes by integrating healthcare services The framework will unlock the delivery of a best-in-class acute h Wellbeing Hub.
-The facilities will work in tandem to offer integrated health, care respond to the specific health and care needs of the local popula These facilities will be set within a network of high-quality public New health and care facilities and services will reduce those hea economic inactivity and low household incomes.
-3. Invest in education, skills and employment for all The framework will support the delivery of an Education Hub wh employment at the campus by offering local residents with traini- will be created during the construction of the facilities and durin New health and care facilities and services will prioritise local em- schools and colleges to promote health and care careers to your 4.
-Create neighbourhoods of choice The framework establishes a clear set of design principles which which is sensitive to its local context New homes designed to meet a range of needs, in a variety of but housing).
-New areas of public realm will intergrate with the surrounding ne staff, visitors and members of the community to meet and relax.
+STRATEGIC OBJECTIVE HOW THE SRF RESPONDS Contribute to a more inclusive North Manchester economy The framework will attract investment to North Manchester and c the city.
+Jobs will be created during the construction of the facilit spread the benefits of growth more evenly across Manchester.
+As the major source of employment in North Manchester, new here local employment, including entry level employment for residents 000 Transform health outcomes by integrating healthcare services The framework will unlock the delivery of a best-in-class acute how Wellbeing Hub.
+The facilities will work in tandem to offer integrated health, care a respond to the specific health and care needs of the local popula These facilities will be set within a network of high-quality public New health and care facilities and services will reduce those health economic inactivity and low household incomes.
+3. Invest in education, skills and employment for all The framework will support the delivery of an Education Hub whi employment at the campus by offering local residents with training will be created during the construction of the facilities and during New health and care facilities and services will prioritise local em- schools and colleges to promote health and care careers to young 4.
+Create neighbourhoods of choice The framework establishes a clear set of design principles which is which is sensitive to its local context New homes designed to meet a range of needs, in a variety of but housing).
+New areas of public realm will intergrate with the surrounding neisstaff, visitors and members of the community to meet and relax.
 5. Promote sustainable and green transport options The framework establishes principles to encourage a modal-shift and reduce the reliance on the private car.
 The framework establishes clear principles to ensure that the car foot, by bike, and on public transport.
-Contribute to a net zero carbon city and a thriving environment The frameworks establishes clear principles to support the delive campus and to promote enhancement to biodiversity.
+6. Contribute to a net zero carbon city and a thriving environment The frameworks establishes clear principles to support the delive campus and to promote enhancement to biodiversity.

-catalyse the economic renewal of this part of ilities and during their operation.
-This will seek to nealth and care facilities and services will prioritise nts returning to the labour market.
+catalyse the economic renewal of this part of lities and during their operation.
+This will seek to ealth and care facilities and services will prioritise its returning to the labour market.

-hospital, a modern mental health hospital, and a
+nospital, a modern mental health hospital, and a

-- e and wellbeing services on a single site; that will Ilation - ic open spaces that will boost health and wellbeing - alth barriers which contribute to high levels of which will maximise the opportunity for local ning and support.
-Job opportunities for local people ing their operation employment wherever possible, working with local ung people.
+- and wellbeing services on a single site; that will ation - c open spaces that will boost health and wellbeing - Ith barriers which contribute to high levels of - hich will maximise the opportunity for local ning and support.
+Job opportunities for local people ng their operation - mployment wherever possible, working with local ng people.

-ch will ensure the delivery of high quality design
+h will ensure the delivery of high quality design